Get improved backup and restore performance with Azure Backup Instant Restore capability

 2. Transferring a VM snapshot to the Azure Recovery Services vault.

-A recovery point is considered created only after phases 1 and 2 are completed.
-As a part of this upgrade, a recovery point is created as soon as the snapshot is finished and this recovery point of snapshot type can be used to perform a restore using the same restore flow.
-You can identify this recovery point in the Azure portal by using “snapshot” as the recovery point type, and after the snapshot is transferred to the vault, the recovery point type changes to “snapshot and vault”.
+A recovery point is created as soon as the snapshot is finished and this recovery point of snapshot type can be used to perform a restore using the same restore flow.
+You can identify this recovery point in the Azure portal by using snapshot as the recovery point type, and after the snapshot is transferred to the vault, the recovery point type changes to snapshot and vault.

-Backup job in VM backup stack Resource Manager deployment model--storage and vault
+Diagram shows the backup job in VM backup stack Resource Manager deployment model for storage and vault.

 Feature considerations

-• Snapshots are stored along with the disks to boost recovery point creation and to speed up restore operations.
+• The snapshots are stored along with the disks to boost recovery point creation and to speed up restore operations.
 As a result, you'll see storage costs that correspond to snapshots taken during this period.

-• Incremental snapshots are stored as page blobs.
+• For standard policy, all snapshots are incremental in nature and are stored as page blobs.
 All the users using unmanaged disks are charged for the snapshots stored in their local storage account.
 Since the restore point collections used by Managed VM backups use blob snapshots at the underlying storage level, for managed disks you'll see costs corresponding to blob snapshot pricing and they're incremental.

 Note

-Snapshot retention is fixed to 5 days for weekly policies.
+Snapshot retention is fixed to 5 days for weekly policies for Standard policy and can vary between 5 to 20 days for enhanced policy.

 Configure snapshot retention